Shop

 But beyond ingredients, “they’re also both very social,” says Wahlquist.
 “Going out having beers with friends and family over pizza, together [with beer], magnifies it all.”

-There, in the enormous 7,800 sqft taproom and beer garden you’ll find families, folks with dogs, older and younger people all crowded around tables, hugging pints and reaching for slices of pizza.
+There, in the enormous 7,800 sqft taproom and beer garden, you’ll find families, folks with dogs, and older and younger people all crowded around tables, hugging pints, and reaching for slices of pizza.
 “We created these convivial spaces—comfortable, nice, lots of space and seating for pretty much all demographics,” says Fieldwork Brewing CEO and Co-Founder Barry Braden.
 “And we just thought [pizza] was the best accompaniment for beer and what we’re trying to do.”

-Plus, Braden admits, “I’m a huge pizza-nut; it’s my favorite beer food!”
+Braden admits, “I’m a huge pizza nut; it’s my favorite beer food!”

 And Fieldwork’s not the only taproom opening with a pizza kitchen inside.

-Westbound & Down launched its Mill location in December 2021 with general manager and chef Casey Taylor at the helm.
-Under his care, the brewery uses the highest-quality processes and locally sourced ingredients to dish out incredible pizzas.
+Westbound & Down launched its Mill location in December 2021, with general manager and chef Casey Taylor at the helm.
+Under his direction, the brewery uses the highest-quality processes and locally sourced ingredients to create incredible pizzas.

-In fact, Taylor actually uses different Westbound & Down beers in the pizza dough, mixing beer, water, yeast, and flour to create a poolish (pre-fermented yeast-cultured dough), that sits for twelve hours.
-He then bulk ferments the dough for twenty-four hours before balling it and letting it sit an additional day.
+In fact, Taylor uses different Westbound & Down beers in the pizza dough.
+He mixes beer, water, yeast, and flour to create a poolish (pre-fermented yeast-cultured dough) that sits for twelve hours.
+He then bulk ferments the dough for twenty-four hours before balling it and letting it sit for another day.

-And just last year the brewery collabed with famed Denver pizza institution Cart Driver to create a special saison to pair with their pizzas.
+In the past, the brewery has even collabed with the famed Denver pizza institution Cart Driver to create a special saison to pair with their pizzas.

-In all his years of “experience,” i.e. eating and drinking, Chodkowski says for him pairing pizza and beer starts with a really good crust.
+In all his years of “experience,” i.e., eating and drinking, Chodkowski says pairing pizza and beer starts with a really good crust.

 Find Your Foil: Crust, Sauce, or Toppings